dremonkey/wp-naked-compass/README.txt

 	NakedCompass is a bare-bones WordPress theme created to act as a starting point for the theme designer.

-	Free of all presentational elements and non-semantic markup, NakedCompass is the perfect 'blank slate' for your WordPress projects, as it's a stripped-back version of the 'Twenty Ten' theme (versions prior to 3.0 were based on the now-retired 'Default' theme).
+	NakedCompass is free of all presentational elements and non-semantic markup.

 	NakedCompass is a modification of the Starkers Theme.
 	The main difference is that it is built to be